+SHMI value and banding

+Indicator NNUH National Best Worst NNUH Oct 21 - NNUH Nov 20-

+Sep 22 - Aug Average performer performer Oct 21

+23 Sep 22 OCI 21

+Published by

+NHS Digital

-SHMI value and banding Indicator NNUH Sep 22 - Aug 23 Published by NHS Digital National Average Best performer Worst performer NNUH Oct 21 - Sep 22 NNUH Nov 20- Oct 21 SHMI value and banding 1.1979 Band 1 1.0019 0.7126 1.2220 1.2340 Band 1 1.1860 Band 1 bandingBand 1Band 1Band 1Location:Summary Hospital-level Mortality Indicator (SHMI) - Deaths associated with hospitalisation, England, September 2022 - August 2023 - NHS Digital > SHMI data at trust levelLatest version available covers:1st September 2022 to 31st August 2023, published 11th January 2024The Norfolk and Norwich University Hospitals NHS Foundation Trust considers that this rate is as described for the following reasons: The Summary Hospital-level Mortality Indicator (SHMI) reports on mortality at trust level across the NHS in England using a standard and transparent methodology.
+SHMI value and 1.1979 1.0019 0.7126 1.2220 1.2340 1.1860

+banding Band 1 Band 1 Band 1

+Location: Summary Hospital-level Mortality Indicator (SHMI) - Deaths associated with hospitalisation, England, September 2022 - August 2023 - NHS Digital > SHMI data at trust level

+Latest version available covers: 1st September 2022 to 31st August 2023, published 11th January 2024

+The Norfolk and Norwich University Hospitals NHS Foundation Trust considers that this rate is as described for the following reasons:

+The Summary Hospital-level Mortality Indicator (SHMI) reports on mortality at trust level across the NHS in England using a standard and transparent methodology.
 It is produced and published monthly as a National Statistic.
 The Trust has an opportunity to review and carry out additional quality assurance on some of the indicators produced by NHS England prior to publication.

+The 'higher than expected' SHMI is considered to reflect a number of factors including:

-· Community healthcare provision including social care
+- Clinical Data Quality - · Community healthcare provision including social care